“Memorable concerts don’t merely deliver what’s expected; they also take audiences beyond what they can envision.”

 Relevance is crucial, but it might not be enough to get people to venture out to concerts, especially to ones by performers they don’t know.

 If we can also trigger empathy, people will feel a deeper attraction to our art.
-For sample programs rich in both relevance and empathy, see those created by the Del Sol String Quartet.
+For sample programs and projects rich in both relevance and empathy, see those created by the Del Sol String Quartet.

 Communication is central to spawning empathy, and the following video dramatizes how well-chosen words can generate both empathy and involvement.